News and Announcements

 3. Receive quote.

-In the case of rush jobs, these can be catered for but should be avoided where possible as fewer suppliers are likely to respond therefore reducing the competitive process which could result in a higher price than could have been achieved otherwise.
+- In the case of urgent jobs, these can be catered for but should be avoided where possible as fewer suppliers are likely to respond therefore reducing the competitive process which could result in a higher price than could have been achieved otherwise.

 4. Approval of quote.